Skip to Content

 The project in part calls for a community-focused balance between pedestrian and vehicle access, including narrow travel lanes and a suggested speed for any type of vehicle of 20 miles per hour or less.
 The main road users will be transit, service vehicles, cyclists and emergency responders.

-The sidewalks would be extended out creating more room for dining tables and pedestrians along with some vending carts.
+The sidewalks would be extended out creating more room for dining tables, outside retail and pedestrians along with some vending carts.

 Analysts say to make these changes would cost the city millions of dollars per block.

-The council will be asked to review the plan, listen to the public, and decide if it wants to advance the plan or have changes made before any future steps take place.
+The council will then decide if it wants to advance the plan or have changes made before any future steps take place.

 The Latest Breaking News, Weather Alerts, Sports and More Anytime On Our Mobile Apps.
 Keep Up With the Latest Articles by Signing Up for the News Channel 3-12 Newsletter.